Distances between operators acting on different Hilbert spaces: Spectra and crude multiplicity functions

 \subsection{Crude multiplicity functions}

 We introduce a concept first used implicitly by Gellar and Page~\cite{gellar-page:74} and then introduced under the name \emph{crude multiplicity function} by Azoff and Davis~\cite{azoff-davis:84}.

 The main and name-giving example comes from the spectral characterisation of the discrete and essential spectrum of a self-adjoint operator in terms of its crude multiplicity function, see \Prp{char.cmf}.
-The lable ``crude'' refers to the fact that if the distance between two crude multiplicity functions defined in \Def{dist.cmf} is $0$, then the associated operators are not necessarily unitarily equivalent, we comment on this fact in \Subsec{unitary.dist.zero}.
+The label ``crude'' refers to the fact that if the distance between two crude multiplicity functions defined in \Def{dist.cmf} is $0$, then the associated operators are not necessarily unitarily equivalent, only the essential and discrete spectra (including multiplicities) agree.
+We comment on this fact in \Subsec{duni.zero}.

-Here, we first define crude multiplictiy functions abstractly without refering to operators; using an equivalent characterisation in~\cite[Prop.~2.8]{azoff-davis:84}.
+Here, we first define crude multiplicity functions abstractly without referring to operators; using an equivalent characterisation in~\cite[Prop.~2.8]{azoff-davis:84}.

 Let